SeanKilleen/seankilleen.github.io/_posts/2019-05-19-azure-devops-node.md

 ---

 I recently created [’unanet-summarizer’, a small utility to give my colleagues some additional summary information on their timesheets](http://github.com/excellalabs/unanet-summarizer).
-It got a little more attention than I expected, but best of all it got others wanting to help out, and the infrastructure grew out rapidly.
+It got a little more attention than I expected, but best of all it got others wanting to help out, and the codebase grew out rapidly.

 It was time for a build and deployment system, and I'm in love with [Azure DevOps](http://dev.azure.com) so I wanted to take this oportunity to write up the process and document it for my colleagues and others.